 How to run SFC Scan

 If you are having Windows 8 or later versions, you will be required to run the DISM tool prior to running System File Checker.
-After the latest Windows update, including the May 2019 update, a bug has been surfaced that’s causing SFC to incorrectly flag Windows Defender PowerShell module files as corrupt.
+After the latest Windows update, a bug has been surfaced that’s causing SFC to incorrectly flag Windows Defender PowerShell module files as corrupt.

 Therefore, it’s mandatory to use the DISM tool to repair the Windows image files on computers that might have been affected.

 Step 1.
 On the search bar, type “cmd” and under the best match appeared right-click on Command Prompt and select Run as administrator.

 Step 2.
 Now on CMD window copy-paste the following command and hit Enter

 DISM scan may take some time up to 20 minutes, so it’s advisable to wait until it gets finished.
 After you run the above command, you will see a “percentage counter” underneath, which would help you track the scan status.